Momansi96/reading-notes/Read03.md

 #### What Information Your Visitors Need?

-You know who is coming to your site and why they are coming,so now you need to work out what information they need in order to achieve their goals quickly and effectivel, You may want to offer additional supporting information that you think they might find helpful.
+You know who is coming to your site and why they are coming,so now you need to work out what information they need in order to achieve their goals quickly and effectively, You may want to offer additional supporting information that you think they might find helpful.

-#### How Of ten People Will Visit Your Site?
+#### How Often People Will Visit Your Site?

 Some sites benefit from being updated more frequently than others.
 Some information (such as news) may be constantly changing, while other content remains relatively static.